cse112-sp22-group13/cse112-sp22-group13/admin/meetings/101821-brainstorm.md

   * Check miro for brainstorming

 # Adjournment
-There being no further business to discuss, the meeting was adjourned at .
+There being no further business to discuss, the meeting was adjourned at 7:40 PM.